theofn/coursera_public/report.md

 </figure>
 <br/><br/>

-Ideally, we need no more than 10 categories and they should have a broader sense.
+Ideally, we need a few categories and they should have a broader sense.
 For example, it does not make a difference for the purpose of this study, if a venue is an "Italian restaurant" or a "French restaurant" or a "Café", as long as it is a place where one can consume a beverage or a dish.

-Thus,  a grouping of the venues is performed, as shown in the following table.
+Thus,  a grouping of the venues is performed, as shown in the following table, leading to eight venues in total.

 | New category group | Foursquare categories (or strings therein) | # entries |
 | ----------- | ----------- | ----------- |